(Adult Gothic Fantasy)

-My fingertips were as chilled as the stone wall they caressed.
+My chilled fingertips matched the temperature of the stone wall they caressed.
 While I walked down the darkened hallway, I trailed my hands along the ridges of the mortar and the smoothness of the polished blocks.

 Shirryn followed behind me, a faithful lapdog of a demon.
 Or perhaps I was the dog, paraded before her on an invisible leash.